Based on the name Eris, the Greek goddess of discord, erisology is a word I made up that means “the study of disagreement”.

 Abstraction is bad enough, but disagreements playing out between intelligent people with a knack for abstraction that spend a lot of effort developing their beliefs tend to become especially complex as well.
 Intellectually inclined minds in particular contain large, complicated and densely connected networks of ideas, background beliefs, personality traits, conceptualizations, personal experiences, resentments and neuroses, not to mention the incentives, biases and whatnot that make up the environment in which these networks form.

 When we have a juicy disagreement on our hands (pick any hot-button issue and imagine two intelligent, committed people on opposing sides) there are so many factors that play a part in causing our views to be what they are that we have no chance of fitting them all on the table at the same time.
-So we pick at it, poorly and pathetically; we grab little pieces of what the other is saying that we don’t really understand, and fire off irrelevant refutations in their general direction.
+So we pick at it, poorly and pathetically; we grab little pieces we don’t understand and fire off irrelevant refutations in their general direction.

 We have mechanisms to deal with these problems.
 There are rules of argumentation.
 There are premises and conclusions, warrants, implications and inferences and a whole host of fallacies you’re supposed to stay away from.
 That’s all well and good.
 It’s valuable, certainly, but I find it unsatisfying and inadequate.
 It’s a set of rules that describe how to discuss better.
 Fine.
 It just fails spectacularly to describe how it actually works.